 Chen said designing and operating its factories distinguishes Sunrider from its competitors by enabling it to control quality.

 In 1987, Sunrider relocated its headquarters from Orem, Utah to Torrance.
 In just 5 years, annual sales had reached $24 million and the company had 125 employees and 40,000 distributors.
 Six years later Sunrider opened its current, 350,00 square foot headquarters near Old Town Torrance.
-In 1992 it opened a manufacturing facility in City of Industry and in 2008 opened its current research and manufacturing facility in Harbor City.
+In 1992 it opened a manufacturing facility in City of Industry and in 2008 opened its current research and manufacturing facility in Los Angeles.

 Then, in 1995, the company was dealt a near fatal, self-inflicted blow.